leonardogrig/n8n-for-custom-nodes/README.md

 ### Permission Issues

-- If you encounter permission issues on Windows, try running PowerShell as Administrator
+- If you encounter permission issues, rerun `node n8n-setup.js` so it can clean and rebuild permissions
-- If `node_modules` directories cause problems, they will be automatically cleaned during the update process
+- If `node_modules` directories cause problems, the script automatically removes and recreates them during each run

 ### Container Issues